qwertie/ungglish/index.md

 ### Freedom ###

 A fun thing about Ungglish is that people can create new words (like "loe-chans-ly"), as long as the new word makes sense logically.
 Native English speakers sometimes say things like "I like the multi-colored-ness of that balloon-ish thingie"; Ungglish just takes this freedom further.
 For example, it is perfectly normal to say something like "In the cookroom, the teecher shoeda hiz lernists how to caekdishifiea the foodparts."
-(In the kitchen, the teacher showed his students how to cake-ify the ingredients.)
+(In the kitchen, the teacher showed his students how to cake-ify the ingredients, i.e. change them into a cake.)

 ### Minimal word senses ###